 Never Live It Down: Applejack's early portrayal as dangerously obsessive over her farm's future, to say nothing of her becoming increasingly hostile and paranoid through Carrot Top Season.

-The early portrayal of the regular Mane 6 in general was (and on occasion still is) in general.
+The early portrayal of the regular Mane 6 in general was (and on occasion still is) this.

 One-Scene Wonder: Coconut, Featherbed, Marching Order, Duke Greengrass in Carrot Top Season, and the Sirens (with a musical number, no less)

 Ron the Death Eater: Some feel the way the canon Mane Six (particularly Twilight and Applejack) were written falls into this, due to the treatment they get and how few good points they seem to have.